akka/akka-http/docs/src/main/paradox/client-side/host-level.md

 ### Using the host-level API in a streaming fashion

-Even better is it to use the streaming API directly.
+It is even better to use the streaming API directly.
 This will mostly prevent intermediate buffers as data can be generated "on-the-fly" while streaming the requests.
 You supply the requests as a stream, i.e. as a @apidoc[Source[(HttpRequest, ...)]], and the pool will "pull out" single requests when capacity is available on one of the connections to the host.